Whenever we launch a new product on Amazon, we first perform extensive keyword research to find out which keywords generate the most sales.

-Because we assume that 90% of sales come from these keywords.
+Because 90% of sales come from these keywords.

-Frankenstein is a keyword processor that allows you to create a clear list of keywords from puzzling keywords.
+Frankenstein is a keyword processor that allows you to create a clear list of keywords.

 However, you can set up Frankenstein any way you like.

-Okay, when you already have a listing on Amazon, you only have to optimize it.
+Okay, when you already have a listing on Amazon, you have to optimize it.

-But if not, you can actually put all keywords into Helium 10 Scribbles.
+But if you want to build one from scratch, you can put all keywords into Helium 10 Scribbles.

 Scribbles makes listing creation incredibly easy because: